-“Although you are safer from COVID-19 at home, there are still some important health risks to be aware of in isolation,” writes Dr. Robert Moghim, CEO/Founder Colorado Pain Care.
+“Although you are safer from COVID-19 at home, there are still some important health risks to be aware of in isolation,” writes Dr. Robert Moghim, CEO/Founder of Colorado Pain Care.
 “First of all, you may find yourself settling into a sedentary lifestyle that involves long stretches of sitting in front of a TV or phone screen.”
 Over time, this could “lead to weight gain, loss of muscle strength, and joint damage.”

 “Just a few minutes of exercise a day can help you avoid these health risks,” adds Dr. Moghim.
 “In general, you should get about 150 minutes of moderate-intensity exercise a week or 75 minutes of high-intensity exercise a week.”
-Dr. Moghim also recommends adding “some kind of muscle-strengthening exercises at least two days a week” to your regiment.
+Dr. Moghim also recommends adding “some kind of muscle-strengthening exercises at least two days a week” to your regimen.

 Additionally, exercise can mitigate issues like anxiety and depression.
 It can also boost your alertness and energy levels so that you’re more productive.